 Enter Tasty Roundups!

 It’s the newest paid WordPress plugin from the team behind Tasty Recipes.

-In this post we look at the Tasty Roundups plugin, its SEO benefits, share examples of it on the Bakerita food blog, and explain the tool’s advantages if you already use Tasty Recipes.
+In this post we look at the Tasty Roundups plugin, its SEO benefits, share examples of it on The Toasted Pine Nut food blog, and explain the tool’s advantages if you already use Tasty Recipes.

 The goal?
 To help you determine if Tasty Roundups is the right fit for your food blog.

 Pro tip!
 Yes, Tasty Roundups can be used for non-food items.
 The plugin simply adds Carousel structured data to a post.
 Carousel structured data must be used with one of the following supported content types in order for it to display as a rich result that people can swipe through on mobile devices: recipe, course, movie, restaurant.

 The definition of ItemList schema on Schema.org is: